 Currently there are over 1,600 students enrolled from ages of 15-18.
 The facilities are very good and include computer and language labs, indoor and outdoor stadiums and dormitories for the large cohort of weekly and full boarders.
 The school attracts a very high proportion of well educated and well qualified teachers and is a highly sought after setting for Chinese educators.

 About the IB Centre

 The IB Centre opened with the first student intake in September 2011.
-Currently there are 212 students in three year groups with 16 expatriate teachers and 5 Chinese teachers.
+Currently there are 268 students in three year groups with 19 expatriate teachers and 5 Chinese teachers.
 Our students are lively and interesting young people who have adapted to a new pedagogy, new school and new teachers.
 Many are also boarding for the first time.
 They are keen to learn and excited about the challenge of the IB and the requirement to study in English.
-The centre has access to all resources from the host school, including science labs, IT, studios, and lecture theatres.
+The Centre has access to all resources from the host school, including science labs, IT, studios, and lecture theatres.
 It also has its own classrooms, study rooms, teacher rooms, printing room and meeting room.